How to get over a heartbreak

 10. Meditate on Scripture

 Last but certainly not least!
-My top tip on how to get over a heartbreak!
+My top tip on how to get over a failed relationship!

 One of my favorite things to do is Word studies in the Bible.
 A word study allows you to deepen your knowledge by analyzing specific words and their different meanings throughout the Bible.